ariebovenberg/ariebovenberg.github.io/_posts/2021-12-27-is-your-python-code-vulnerable-to-log-injection.md

 [^1]: This may be less well-known, but `logging` supports named formatting
       when a dictionary is passed as an argument.
       This is different from the `extra=` parameter!
-      You can see yourself how this works with the `%` operator:
+      You can see for yourself how this works with the `%` operator:
       `"hello %(name)" % {"name": "bob"}` and `"hello %s" % "bob"`.
-      I'll be focussing on the dictionary approach.
+      In this post I'll be focussing on vulnerabilities when using the dictionary approach.

 [^2]: Using logging's built-in formatting is also
       [better for performance, among other reasons](https://dev.to/izabelakowal/what-is-the-best-string-formatting-technique-for-logging-in-python-d1d).